-- Site preparation and construction must be confined to the development site only and must adhere to all standard best practice measures and the measures outlined in this NIS.
-Work areas must be kept to the minimum area required to carry out the proposed works and the area must be clearly marked out in advance of the proposed works. - All works associated with the development must be confined to the proposed development site.
-No disturbances to any area of the River Unshin SAC should occur during the construction or operation of the development. - Prior to the commencement of developments on site, the site engineer and the contractors must be made aware of the ecological sensitivity of the site and its surrounding habitats.
-They must be made familiar with the mitigation measures outlined in this NIS and if possible, a statement signed by them acknowledging these mitigation measures should be presented to the Local Authority along with the Notice of Commencement.
+- Site preparation and construction must be confined to the development site only and should adhere to all standard best practice measures and the measures outlined in this NIS.
+Work areas should be kept to the minimum area required to carry out the proposed works and the area should be clearly marked out in advance of the proposed works. - All works associated with the development should be confined to the proposed development site.
+No disturbances to any area of the River Unshin SAC should occur during the construction or operation of the development. - Prior to the commencement of developments on site, the site engineer and the contractors should be made aware of the ecological sensitivity of the site and its surrounding habitats.
+They must be made familiar with the mitigation measures outlined in this NIS, and if possible, a statement signed by them acknowledging these mitigation measures should be presented to the Local Authority along with the Notice of Commencement. - Efficient construction practices and sequences should be employed on site, and this will minimise soil erosion and potential pollution of the Owenmore River with soil and sediment.
+Unnecessary clearance of vegetation should be avoided, and only areas necessary for building works should be cleared.
+Supplemental planting and careful management of these areas will increase the biodiversity value of the site in the future.
+The retention of these areas will also help retain storm water run-off from the site during construction and operation.
+Works within the site should be avoided during periods of heavy rainfall.